mgelbart/magnum-opiate/README.md

 "How was your day today, agave dear?"
 Trudi asked.
 Needless to say, their household was sugar free.

 Rowlend tried to snort and sigh at the same time.
-Unfortunately, he did not suceed in either endeavour.
+Unfortunately, he did not succeed in either endeavour.
 The room filled with an oppressive silence, which was only broken several minutes later by the shattering of Rowlend’s wine glass.
 Determination of the number of shards of glass, their shapes and sizes, and the rate of absorption of Rowlend’s full-bodied crimson wine into the rug are left as exercises to the reader.
-Words do not suffice it to say, Rowland had had a bad, bad day.
+Words do not suffice it to say, Rowlend had had a bad, bad day.

 Upon retiring to the drawing room
 -----------------------------------------